-The Setup menu lists options for the sensors in use, the data-collection mode, and zeroing a sensor.
-Shown is the Setup menu when a temperature probe is used.
-Please see the next section for more information about the Setup menu.
+The Setup menu lists options for the sensors in use and the data collection mode and for zeroing a sensor.
+Shown in Figure 3 is the Setup menu when a temperature probe is used.
+Please see the section below for more information about the Setup menu.